-Learn how to configure a transcoder in Wowza Streaming Cloud™ to deliver streams over Wowza CDN on Fastly.
+Learn how to configure a live stream or transcoder in Wowza Streaming Cloud™ to deliver streams over Wowza CDN on Fastly.
 This configuration provides an alternative integrated CDN option for reliable delivery in regions around the world.

 Note: The Wowza Streaming Cloud integration with Fastly is an alpha feature that's available in private preview.
 Participation is by invitation only and is subject to the terms of the Wowza Preview End User License Agreement.
 To be considered for preview participation, contact firstname.lastname@example.org.

 We recommend using Wowza CDN on Fastly stream targets for new stream configurations only, not for updating existing live streams or transcoders.
 Because Wowza CDN on Fastly is integrated directly with Wowza Streaming Cloud, you don't need a separate CDN provider subscription.

 Wowza CDN on Fastly stream targets are enabled and used automatically with Wowza Streaming Cloud live streams.
 When you create a live stream, the Video Source and Transcoder Settings page of the setup wizard only allows you to create an HLS stream for delivery and, under the hood, uses a Wowza CDN on Fastly stream target.
 To use Wowza CDN on Fastly stream targets with a transcoder, however, you must manually configure the trancoder and the target.

 Usage-based billing for streaming to Wowza CDN on Fastly from Wowza Streaming Cloud is not currently available.
 We invite preview participants to provide feedback on the feature functionality while testing this configuration free from egress and CDN usage charges.

 The following limitations also apply:

 - Security features such as token authorization and geo-blocking aren't currently available